rickosborne/skyline/story/connection/826-act2-south.md

 In such cases, you might adjust the boundaries of POSEIDON's limiting directives to drop more hints, or to outright send the players on fetch quests.
 The map scene was exactly that, so you should feel free to do the same.

+### Along the way

+If the party chooses to head south to the gulf, or east to the coast, there's no defined set of encounters, and the details are thin on the people and machines they'll meet.
+If you are looking for some ideas on how that should go:

+**Frontier:** You could establish that this truly is the frontier of where humans from ELEUTHIA-9 have settled.
+Encounters with settlers would get fewer and farther between.
+The people on that frontier would both be more accustomed to isolation and self-reliance, but also more appreciative of genuine assistance.
+This could present as simple, unrelated quests which help characters advance in skills, and players learn how to work together.

+The lack of human interference in machine projects might also lead to older, less aggressive machines, but maybe also larger machine projects which might not be possible closer to human settlements.
+For a more ominous feel, those fringe machine projects might not be larger, but instead more insidious.
+  For example, maybe an AI has been collecting settlers and experimenting on them, say, trying to reduce human aggression, or increase human compliance.

+**Outsiders:** You could reveal a heretofore unknown group of humans.
+Maybe they split off a century ago and have been forgotten from living memory.
+Maybe they're from another cradle facility, with an unrelated history, tech level, social structure, etc.

+Again, for a more insidious feel, maybe those people have known about the Utaru and other canon groups for some time, even going so far as to send infiltrators and spies.
+If that group also had a version of APOLLO which wasn't (entirely) destroyed, what would that do to their culture?

+Of course, you could also just keep the encounters sparse and focused on the POSEIDON story.

 ### The big bad

 There's no specific antagonist in the POSEIDON story progression beyond the AI's bad attitude.